-- 4 Turn off the computer and the monitor, wait at least 30 seconds, and disconnect the monitor.
-Connect a different monitor to the computer and then turn them on. - 5 Allow 1 minute for the computer to initialize its components, and then adjust the monitor's brightness and contrast controls.
+- No. Contact Dell for technical assistance. - 4.
+Turn off the computer and the monitor, wait at least 30 seconds, and disconnect the monitor.
+Connect a different monitor to the computer and then turn them on. - 5.
+Allow 1 minute for the computer to initialize its components, and then adjust the monitor's brightness and contrast controls.